readthedocs/sphinx-autoapi/docs/reference/config.rst

    Default: ``None``

    A callback that is called shortly after the Jinja environment is created.
-   It passed the Jinja environment for editing before template rendering begins.
+   The callback is passed the Jinja environment for editing before template rendering begins.

    The callback should have the following signature: